 • scholarly research, writing, speaking and/or teaching on race, ethnicity and indigeneity in U.S. society, and

 • community building on- or off-campus, to create an inclusive and respectful environment for all

 The University Staff Recognition Award is presented each year to those employees who are recognized for their outstanding achievements.
 Everyone who is nominated, regardless if they are among the final 10 winners or not, will have their names published on a ‘Roll of Honor’.
-The Elizabeth S. Pringle Award is limited to those members of the University Staff who hold Office Support Titles which includes many Law School staff
+The Elizabeth S. Pringle Award is limited to those members of the University Staff who hold Office Support Titles which includes many Law School and Law Library staff

 The William F. Vilas Trust Estate provides funding for numerous awards each year including the following: Research Professorship Award, Associates Award, Distinguished Achievement Professorship Award, Faculty Mid-Career/Early Career Investigator Award, Research Investigator Award, Life Cycle Award, Retirement Award, Fellowships and Scholarships Award, and Supplemental Research Funds Award.